 On your way to the Salisbury Cathedral Close make sure you look up!
 At the top of the High Street is the High Street gate.
 Built between 1327 and 1342 it is the main point of entry into the Cathedral Close.
 It housed the small lock-up jail for those convicted of crimes within the area of the Close.
 For a more unusual architecture piece, look to the left of the High Street gate.
 Here you will find Smith England hairdressers and their distinctive sheep!

 Just after the High Street Gate, you’ll find another architectural gem: The College of Matrons (or Matrons' College).
 Now a residential building and charity within the Salisbury Cathedral Close, it was constructed in 1682 by Seth Ward as an almshouse for ten widows of clergy ordained within the diocese of Salisbury.

 The Waterstones store on the High Street is the largest bookstore in Wiltshire.
 The building used to be the town hall, with visits from Shakespeare back in the day.
 On top of the property you can see a gorgeous clock tower.
 It is thought it was added when WH Smith occupied the building, because the letters on the clockface (used in place of numbers) spells out WH Smith & Son.

 If you can be dragged away from looking at the diamonds, then Salisbury’s branch of Goldsmiths on Butcher Row is a pretty example of a refurbished Tudor building.
-So are 1268 Cafe on Blue Boar Row and The Salisbury Orangery on Crane Street – two ideal café locations to relax and take in the history after a long day hunting down Salisbury gems!
+So is the Pickled Frog on Blue Boar Row and The Salisbury Orangery on Crane Street – two ideal café locations to relax and take in the history after a long day hunting down Salisbury gems!

 If you would like to find out more about Salisbury’s architecture and history, why not book a tour with the Salisbury City Guides who can point out the bits you might miss